 - Provincial working group formed for the purpose of a harm reduction approach for health providers regarding safe sleep.
 Guidelines to be posted - date TBD. - Perinatal Services BC convened a provincial working group in November 2016 for the purpose of "developing a practice support tool to assist and facilitate health care professionals in applying PSBC's Safe Sleep Environment Guideline to practice and to have health focused discussions with families about safer infant sleep."
 These materials took a harm reduction approach to infant safe sleep.
 The working group was also asked to provide input and feedback into a 'refresh' of the Ministry of Health's "Every Sleep Counts!" materials.
-Island Health was represented on this working group. - The Safer Infant Sleep: Practice Support Tool and companion person resource were completed in August 2017 and can be found at:
+Island Health was represented on this working group.

+The Safer Infant Sleep: Practice Support Tool and companion person resource were completed in August 2017 and updated in 2023 and can be found at: Safer Infant Sleep | Perinatal Services BC (psbchealthhub.ca)